KillenCraft/Ancient-Trees/README.md

 ##### APIs

-Included APIs are governed by the licenses under which they where released.
+Included APIs are governed by the licenses under which they were released.

 ##### Software